davidlacho/German-English-Translator/sentences.md

 - Wir arbeiten heute Nacht bis Mitternacht.: We are working tonight until midnight.
 - Wir können heute Nacht den Mond sehen: "We can see the moon tonight."
 - Wir machen wieder in Deutschland Urlaub.: "We are going on vacation in Germany again."
+- deine Eltern ab:
+- ich gehe gleich: "I am leaving soon."
+- in den Bioladen: "in the organic store"
+- vier Bananen: "Four bananas."
+- zur Party mit?: "to the party with?"